Blocking (stage)

 In theatre, blocking is the precise arrangement of actors to facilitate the performance of a play, ballet, film or opera.
 Historically, the expectations of staging/blocking have changed substantially over time in Western theatre.
-Prior to the movements toward "realism" that occurred in the 19th century, most staging used a "tableau" approach, in which a stage picture was established whenever characters entered or left the stage, ensuring that leading performers were always shown to their best advantage.
-In more recent times, while nothing has changed about showing leading performers to their best advantage, there have been changing cultural expectations that have made blocking/staging more complicated.
+Prior to the movements toward realism that occurred in the 19th century, most staging used a tableau approach, in which a stage picture was established whenever characters entered or left the stage.
+This ensured that leading performers were shown to their best advantage.
+In more recent times, while nothing is different about showing leading performers to their best advantage, there have been changing cultural expectations that have made blocking/staging more complicated.

 There are also artistic reasons why blocking can be crucial.
 Through careful use of positioning on the stage, a director or performer can establish or change the significance of a scene.
 Different artistic principles can inform blocking, including minimalism and naturalism.

 Etymology

 Both "blocking" and "block" were applied to stage and theatre from as early as 1961.
 The term derives from the practice of 19th-century theatre directors such as Sir W. S. Gilbert who worked out the staging of a scene on a miniature stage using a block to represent each of the actors.
 Gilbert's practice is depicted in Mike Leigh's 1999 film Topsy-Turvy.